-The steps we have taken during the current financial year in relation to combating modern slavery and human trafficking are as follows:
+The steps we have taken to combat modern slavery and human trafficking

-In relation to our supply chains, which include the sourcing of all products and services necessary for the provision of high quality health care to our patients:
+In relation to our supply chains, which include the sourcing of all products and services necessary for the provision of high-quality health care to our patients:

-- We expect and require all of our suppliers to comply with all local, national and (where applicable) international laws and regulations. - All our orders are placed in accordance with standard NHS terms and conditions (T's & C's).
-Within these terms are statements requiring suppliers to ensure they conduct business in a manner that is consistent with any anti-slavery Policy of the Authority and shall provide to the Authority any reports or other information that the Authority may request as evidence of the Supplier's compliance and/or as may be requested or otherwise required by the Authority in accordance with its anti-slavery Policy. - Our suppliers must comply with all relevant Law and Guidance and shall use Good Industry Practice to ensure that there is no slavery or human trafficking in its supply chains; and notify the Authority immediately if it becomes aware of any actual or suspected incidents of slavery or human trafficking in its supply chains. - We expect all those in our supply chain and contractors to comply with our values. - We will not support or deal with any business knowingly involved in modern slavery and human trafficking.
+- We expect and require all our suppliers to comply with all local, national and (where applicable) international laws and regulations. - All our orders are placed in accordance with standard NHS terms and conditions (T's & Cs).
+Within these terms are statements requiring suppliers to ensure they conduct business in a manner that is consistent with any anti-slavery Policy of the Authority and shall provide to the Authority any reports or other information that the Authority may request as evidence of the Supplier's compliance and/or as may be requested or otherwise required by the Authority in accordance with its anti-slavery Policy. - Our suppliers must comply with all relevant Law and Guidance and shall use Good Industry Practice to ensure that there is no slavery or human trafficking in its supply chains; and notify the Authority immediately if it becomes aware of any actual or suspected incidents of slavery or human trafficking in its supply chains. - We expect all those in our supply chain and contractors to comply with our values.

+- We will not support or deal with any business knowingly involved in modern slavery and human trafficking.
 All suspicions of modern slavery and human trafficking will be reported to the relevant authority. - We will consider modern slavery issues when making procurement decisions.